[ This is my book review of Chris Mooney’s 2012 “The Republican Brain. The Science of Why They Deny Science—and Reality”.

 Republicans have created a closed world view for their followers so they’re never exposed to ideas outside this universe of Fox TV, hate talk radio, and other right-wing and Christian propaganda.
 What’s presented is carefully crafted to appeal to conservative minds and provides them with certainty and closure.

-This means there can never be a moment of clarity like when Joseph Welch told McCarthy live on ABC television in 1954 “Have you no sense of decency, sir?
+This means there can never be a moment of clarity as when Joseph Welch told McCarthy live on ABC television in 1954 “Have you no sense of decency, sir?
 At long last, have you left no sense of decency?” and suddenly people woke up to the evils of right-wing McCarthyism and made it go away.

 But this is not a book about what’s wrong with the world and how to fix it, or how you can change a Republican’s mind now that you know how they operate.
 It’s more of a Carl Sagan “Science as a candle in the dark”, shining of light into the dark corners that lurk within closed minds, and groups of closed minds, shut off from reality.
 Mooney casts light with the latest scientific findings and critical thinking skills.